🍽️ Dairy Guide

 Is UHT safer than "fresh" lactose-free milk? +

 UHT remains sterile until opened, which minimizes initial bacterial load.
-Once opened, both follow the same 48-hour safety window.
+Once opened, both generally follow a similar safety window of a few days.

 Does it contain tyramine? +